 Today is RAJAR day.
-To those who have never experienced it, welcome to the most stressful 24 hours in the life of a programmer.
-The weeks, months, perhaps even years of following a strategy may come down to this point.
-It rarely does in reality, but we think it does.
+To those who’ve never experienced it, welcome to the most stressful 24 hours in the life of a programmer.
+The results may indicate the success or failure of perhaps a long thought out strategy.

-I have never liked RAJAR day.
-I always struggled to sleep beforehand, I even cried once when the numbers were so bad.
-The stress is often monumental because you care so much.
+I’ve never liked RAJAR day.
+I always struggled to sleep beforehand.
+I even cried once, the numbers were that bad.
+The stress is difficult because you care so much.
 It takes over your life.
-The family are concerned but only because they want to get back to some sort of normality.
+The family are concerned, the dog is worried, it never ends.
+All we seek is normality.

 RAJAR can be a cruel.
-It is based on years of research that has had its critics but I have never shared those views as I believe it remains one of the leading pieces of research in the world.
-No system is fool proof, no system is totally accurate (are you telling me that the TV Barb figures are correct?) but what it provides is a public review of your programming health.
+It’s based on years of research that has had its critics, I keep wondering if there is a better system, but there isn’t one as yet.
+No system is fool proof, no methodology is accurate (are you telling me that the TV Barb figures are correct?) all it offers is an indicator of your programming health.

-When you are up it is because you are brilliant.
-There can be no other reason for it so bask in your glory, but when it is bad, we desperately look for an explanation.
-This cannot be right surely?
-Who can I blame, what is the excuse for my chairman, how do I explain this to my team?.
-Are we at least up in share, hours, something?
-Please someone give me something.
-The reality is that you never win or lose on one quarters survey results; the right way to view these things is year-on-year or even longer than that.
+The reality is that you never win or lose on one quarters survey results; the right way – and the only way – to view these things is on a year-on-year basis.
 Successful stations grow slowly and those in decline do so at the same speed.
 Failure is rarely a shock, success is always a nice surprise.

 Whatever the results show today can I ask you to adopt the following strategy:

 Tell your staff the truth.
 Good or bad, be brutally honest.
-If it’s not as good as expected, tell them straight and then lift them for the challenge ahead.
-You are supposed to be a leader for gods sake.
+If it’s not as good as expected, tell them straight away and then lift them for the challenge ahead.
+You’re supposed to be a leader so lead.

 Please Please Please – don’t issue a press release with dodgy information with worthless figures or facts that make you look ridiculous.
 If it’s bad just stay silent.
 You don’t have to say anything.
 If its good, try not to be too gloating.
 The next survey is just three months away remember.
 Social Media often has the facts on line quicker than you do anyway.

-So yes, the numbers are important but let’s keep it all in perspective.
-We want to win, the drama is in the air, you can taste the emotion.
-All the hard work might just come good at last.
-However, there is one thing that is critical so please pass this blog on to your MD, Manager or whoever it is that is in charge.
+However, one thing that is critical so please pass this blog on to your MD, Manager or whoever it is that is claiming to be in charge.

-The biggest insult any PD can receive is when the boss forgets it is RAJAR altogether.
+The biggest insult anyone on the air can receive is when the boss forgets it’s RAJAR day altogether.
 If that happens, you have my permission to smack ‘em.